Port Pollensa: Mallorca’s Epic Base for Cycling

 To conquer Coll de Soller from Port Pollensa, you’ll be looking at a 147km ride with nearly 3000m of climbing.
 We recommend tackling Soller from the North side, after refuelling in Port Soller, as you’ll need the energy for your ride home.
 It’s also more challenging, and we love a good sufferfest!
 Although the gradient is a pretty steady 5.7%, there is another 6.4km climb at a similar gradient afterwards.

-We have a whole guide dedicated to the Coll de Soller or if you want to know what the 10 best climbs are in Mallorca, then click here.
+We have a whole guide dedicated to the Coll de Soller or see our blog if you want to know what the 10 best climbs in Mallorca are.

 Start Typing in the Search Box